-Rights (ICCPR), ratified by the Indonesian government in 2006.7 Article 6 of the ICCPR recognizes the right to life and limits death penalty to the "most serious crimes".8 Indonesia has not acceded to the 2nd Optional Protocol for the abolition of the death penalty.
-Indonesian legislation includes approximately 50 articles providing for offences that are punishable by death, for which the imposition of death penalty is not mandatory.9 Since the beginning of the democratic era in 1998, several new laws have broadened the scope of offences punishable by death.
+Rights (ICCPR), ratified by the Indonesian government in 2006.
+Article 6 of the ICCPR recognizes the right to life and limits death penalty to the "most serious crimes".
+Indonesia has not acceded to the 2nd Optional Protocol for the abolition of the death penalty.
+Indonesian legislation includes approximately 50 articles providing for offences that are punishable by death, for which the imposition of death penalty is not mandatory.
+Since the beginning of the democratic era in 1998, several new laws have broadened the scope of offences punishable by death.
 Nowadays, people may be sentenced to death for a wide range of crimes including, but not limited to, treason, aggravated murder, aviation crimes, drug trafficking, corruption, terrorism, sexual abuse of children and international crimes.
-Nonetheless, since Indonesia's independence the death penalty has only been applied to four types of crimes: subversion10, aggravated murder, terrorism, and drug offences.
+Nonetheless, since Indonesia's independence the death penalty has only been applied to four types of crimes: subversion, aggravated murder, terrorism, and drug offences.

-According to national legislation, certain categories of individuals are excluded from the death penalty: children11, pregnant women - their execution is stayed until 40 days after the birth12 -, and people with mental disabilities if they committed the crime because of their disabilities.13
+According to national legislation, certain categories of individuals are excluded from the death penalty: children, pregnant women - their execution is stayed until 40 days after the birth -, and people with mental disabilities if they committed the crime because of their disabilities.

-- Despite the fact that Indonesia has become party to a number of international conventions, the country does not have a clear stance on the position of international law in its legal system.
-There is a significant unresolved legal debate about whether Indonesia follows monism (the treaty is directly incorporated into its legal system) or dualism (the international treaty must be translated into a national legislation to be considered at domestic level).
-See Butt, S. (2014) 'The Position of International Law Within the Indonesian Legal System', Emory International Law Review, Vol 28, Issue 1, available at: http://lawemory.edu/eilr/content/volume-28/issue-1/recent-developments/international-law-indonesian-legal-system.html (last visited July 17, 2019). - 8 See discussion on the "most serious crimes" threshold infra, in Sub-Section "Indonesia's policy on the death penalty for drug-related crimes". - 9 The death penalty is applicable in the Indonesian criminal code, in the military criminal code and in several special pieces of legislation.
+- 8 See discussion on the "most serious crimes" threshold infra, in Sub-Section "Indonesia's policy on the death penalty for drug-related crimes". - 9 The death penalty is applicable in the Indonesian criminal code, in the military criminal code and in several special pieces of legislation.
 See complete list of offences punishable by death in Appendix 2.
 In the Criminal Code, the death penalty is provided for the following crimes: attempt with intent to deprive the President or Vice-President of his life or liberty or to rend him unfit to govern (Article 104); collusion with a foreign power resulting in war (Article 111(2)); assisting the enemy (Article 124(3)); fraud in delivery of military materials in time of war (Article 127); premeditated murder of the head of a friendly State (Article 140); murder with deliberate intent and premeditation (Article 340); theft resulting in murder (Article 365(4)); extorsion by two or more people resulting in serious injuries or death (Article 368(2)); piracy resulting in the death of a person (Article 444). - 10 The offence of subversion does not exist anymore.
-See infra. - Article 64(f), Law No. 35/2014 on the Revision of the Law on Child Protection; Article 81(6), Law No. 11/2012 on Criminal Justice System for Children.
+See infra. - 11 Article 64(f), Law No. 35/2014 on the Revision of the Law on Child Protection; Article 81(6), Law No. 11/2012 on Criminal Justice System for Children.
 However, the case of one minor sentenced to death has been identified.
-See infra. - 12 Article 7, Law No. 2/PNPS/1964. - 13 Article 44(1) KUHP provides that a person who commits a crime "by reason of the defective development or sickly disorder of his mental capacities" is not liable.
+See infra. - 12 Article 7, Law No. 2/PNPS/1964 - 13 Article 44(1) KUHP provides that a person who commits a crime "by reason of the defective development or sickly disorder of his mental capacities" is not liable.

 The legislation does not contain any specific provisions concerning the imposition of the death penalty on foreign nationals.
-Death sentences are equally applicable, whether the accused is an Indonesian or a foreign national.14
+Death sentences are equally applicable, whether the accused is an Indonesian or a foreign national.